Toast1111/Rhythm-Game/README.md

 # Dynamic Rhythm Game

-This is a web-based rhythm game that analyzes uploaded music to dynamically generate gameplay.
+This is a web-based rhythm game that analyzes uploaded MP3 music files to dynamically generate gameplay.

 ## Features

-- Upload and play your own music files
+- Upload and play your own MP3 music files
 - Dynamic note generation based on music analysis
 - Four-lane gameplay using keyboard input
 - Real-time scoring system